The amount of PCIe express lanes you need depends upon the amount and the type of expansion cards you plan to install.

 We will explore this topic in detail below

-PCIe Lanes, CPU and Chipset in Brief
+PCIe Lanes, CPU, and Chipset in Brief

-PCIe lanes are the primary network that transmit information to and fro the connected expansion cards on the PCIe slots to the CPU.
+PCIe lanes are the primary network that transmits information to and fro the connected expansion cards on the PCIe slots to the CPU.
 Think of these as pipelines or highways that facilitate the flow of information on your PC.